modal-inria/Rankcluster/README.md

 install.packages("Rankcluster", repos = "https://cran.rstudio.com")
 ```

-## Vignette
+## Vignettes

-Once the package is installed, a vignette showing an example is available using the R command:
+Once the package is installed, a vignette showing an example and one describing the data format are available using the R commands:

 ```
 RShowDoc("Rankcluster", package = "Rankcluster")